Consensys/wittgenstein/README.md

   at the end a newly created series of great swirling arpeggios in the final cadenza.'

 As it's often what happens with mock protocol implementations, it looked like the right name.

+## How to build it
+To check everything is correct:

+mvn test

+But you're actually supposed to write code to implement your specific scenarios today.
+An obvious improvement would be to be able to define scenarios reusable between protocols.